Sessions⚓︎

 Session Properties⚓︎

-Each session has a status (which indicates in which of the five states the session currently is) and a history status.
-It also indicates whether or not it concerns a registration flow and/or an AppLogin.
-In case of an AppLogin, the session also contains the necessary information for starting an authenticated web session towards the associated backend, directly from inside the app.
+Each session has a status, which indicates in which of the five states the session currently is, as well as a history status.
+The session also indicates whether it involves a registration flow and/or an AppLogin.
+In case of an AppLogin, the session also contains the information that is needed to start an authenticated web session towards the associated backend directly from inside the app.

-Furthermore, sessions can contain announce info (information meant to be displayed towards the user when confirming or inputting a second factor) and session info (information meant to be displayed towards the user after being logged in) if this was supplied during the setup of the external authentication (i.e., the provided UserContext in getQRLogin, for example).
+Furthermore, sessions can contain announce info (information meant to be displayed to the user when confirming or inputting a second factor) and session info (information meant to be displayed to the user after being logged in) if this was supplied during the setup of the external authentication (e.g. the provided UserContext in getQRLogin).

 History Status⚓︎